mpyne-navy/dsb-report/dsb-report.md

 Enclosure\
 Proposed Membership

-Appendix A3 — Condensed Briefings and Minutes {#appendix-a3-condensed-briefings-and-minutes .unnumbered}
+Appendix A3 — Condensed Briefings and Minutes
 =============================================

 The complete minutes are on file in the DSB Office.
 The meetings arn